bringauto/fleet-management-http-api/docs/entity_manipulations.md

 Requirements:

 - There must be no [Car](#car) referencing the Platform HW.
-- The name must be unique.
+- The car name must be unique.

 Result: